queest347/AcePictureBot/faq.md

 ### Connecting on Twitch IRC

-Head on over to [URL HERE](http://google.com) and click "Connect your Twitter Waifu to Twitch!"
+Head on over to [mywaifu.acebot.xyz](mywaifu.acebot.xyz) and click "Connect your Twitter Waifu to Twitch!"

 You will sign into Twitter and then your Twitch.